staking-foundation/diva-dao/Community-Guidelines.md

 In order to be valid a cancellation proposal requires a quorum of at least 10M tokens and more than 50% of favourable votes.

-The execution of said Cancellation Proposal can be fulfilled 2 hours after its approval.
+The execution of said Cancellation Proposal can be fulfilled after 2 hours cooldown period after its approval.